|

 semi-auto.
 These are the least

 common, but certainly have a place in some farms and retreats.
-His

 budget was limited, and he felt unprepared for used gun shopping.
 Then he was